ringcentral/engage-digital-messaging-ios/README.md

 Push Notifications
 ------------------

-Dimelo chat can receive push notifications from Dimelo server.
+Engage Digital Messaging can receive push notifications from Engage Digital server.
 To make them work:
 1. You need to have properly configured and generated Apple APN cerficates ([see how to generate APNS certificate](GenerateAPNSCertificate.md)) and have them configured in your SMCC admin configuration interface.

 2. Your app should register for remote notifications using `UIApplication` APIs.
-   This is not strictly necessary as the Dimelo chat will attempt to do that automatically when user sends the first message.
+   This is not strictly necessary as Engage Digital Messaging will attempt to do that automatically when user sends the first message.
 But if you are interested in sending notifications even before user has used the chat (e.g. a "welcome" message), then you should register for remote notifications earlier in the app's lifecycle.